Why Mendeley + Thetapad?

 Shared Bibliography for Team Projects

-- Create a Mendeley Group
+- Create a Mendeley Group for your project

-- Add team members
+- Add team members to the group

 - Everyone adds references to the shared library